qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 <img src="https://qnkhuat.github.io/plotly-charts/ev-vs-ce/plots/where_is_the_energy_go_energy_conversion.png" style="width:100%" class="img-center">

 ## Overcome rolling and air resistant

-We have make the energy reached our wheels, this is the part where we use those energy to:
+We have made the energy reached our wheels, this is the part where we use those energy to:
+- Overcome road friction
 - Swirling air
-- Overcome road friction
 - Speeding up then slowing down using brakes

+### Overcome road friction

+By definition, friction is the force resisting the relative motion between surfaces sliding against each others, in our case it's the vehicle's tyres and the road.
+Without friction, we can't move our vehicles, and even if we can, our vehicle will slide and spin unstoppably on the road.
+That's also mean we need to use energy to overcome friction in order to move.
+This force is proportional to the vehicle's weight, independent of speed or vehicle's type.

+How much of energy we have to use is proportional to the vehicle's weight, independent of speed or vehicle's type.
+The constant of proportionality is called the coeffcient of rolling resistance.
+For cars, this coefficient

 ### Swirling air